FDio/csit/docs/tag_documentation.rst

     At least one feature is configured in test cases.
 Use also feature tag(s).

+.. topic:: UDP

+    Tests which use any kind of UDP traffic.

 .. topic:: TCP

-    Tests which use TCP.
+    Tests which use any kind of TCP traffic.

+.. topic:: UDP_CPS

+    Tests which measure connections per second on minimal UDP pseudoconnections.
+    This tag selects specific output processing in PAL.

 .. topic:: TCP_CPS

-    Performance tests which measure connections per second using http requests.
+    Tests which measure connections per second on empty TCP connections.
+    This tag selects specific output processing in PAL.

+.. topic:: UDP_PPS

+    Tests which measure packets per second on lightweight UDP transactions.
+    This tag selects specific output processing in PAL.

-.. topic:: TCP_RPS
+.. topic:: TCP_PPS

-    Performance tests which measure requests per second using http requests.
+    Tests which measure packets per second on lightweight TCP transactions.
+    This tag selects specific output processing in PAL.

 .. topic:: HTTP

-    Tests which use HTTP.
+    Tests which use traffic formed of valid HTTP requests (and responses).

+..
+    TODO: Add HTTP tag to the current hoststack tests.
+    TODO: Document other tags already used by hoststack tests.

 .. topic:: NF_DENSITY